Egypt Queen Cleopatra VII - The Last Pharaoh of Egypt

 How did Cleopatra die?

-The Famous reason for Egypt Queen Cleopatra death is the Asp or Snake Bite, she allowed herself to be bitten by an asp, which brought about a quick and painless death.
-Cleopatra died at the age of 39 years in 30 BCE.
-Her death was the end of the Ptolemaic dynasty and the beginning of Roman control over Egypt.
+The famous method of Egypt Queen Cleopatra‘s death is by the venomous Asp or Snake Bite (likely an Egyptian cobra).
+She allowed the serpent to bite her, which is said to have brought about a relatively quick and dignified end.
+She died in 30 BCE at the age of 39 years.
+Her suicide was a monumental historical event, signaling the definitive end of the Ptolemaic dynasty and the start of direct Roman control over Egypt.

 Cleopatra's death